-A data breach is a severe problem nowadays due to the proliferation of viruses and various types of computer frauds that are continually appearing.
+Data Breaches are a severe problem due to the proliferation of viruses and various types of computer fraud that are continually appearing.

 These problems arise because some companies do not control what their users do on the Internet and how they use companies’ devices.

 Cisco carried out a study that revealed that employees have an impressive array of behaviors that put information and business resources at risk, despite having specific procedures established by companies.

 67.3% of the incidents related to data leakage reported were due to errors or incompetence of workers.
 Even though workers understand the risks and consequences of safety, they do not take as many measures as they should.

 Some of the most common examples of these behaviors that cause data leakage are:

 Use of Unauthorized Applications